 7. Craft your own an Italian Immersion Trip

 An Italian immersion trip is a whole different experience from traveling to Italy and spend most of the time sightseeing or hopping from one historical center to another.

 Immersing in the culture, it means spending a longer time (best if in an off the beaten track destination) in the same place and get soaked in the culture and language.
 Out of your comfort zone.

 I guarantee you will have one of the most enriching life experiences, not to mention your Italian will thrive in just a few weeks.

 You can craft your immersion trip or join an organized Italian language retreat by private schools or teachers.

 How to create a DIY Italian Immersion Trip

 Quizlet is a software used by teachers and students to learn information through learning tools and games.
 What is unique about it?
 It is for free, and you can have total control of your Italian learning process.
 You can make your list of words or sentences and decide how and when to learn them.
 You can share them with your fellow Italian learners or use the ones that other Italian teachers have made on the platform.

-The smart learner enjoys combining her interests with the Language Learner.
-Look for an influencer/blogger/guru who is regularly posting or blogging about something that gets your attention.
+A smart learner enjoys combining her interests with the Language Learner.
+Look for an influencer or blogger who is regularly posting or blogging about something that gets your attention.
 Once you have found a good one, follow she/her, interact with the account, read the comments other users leave.